 - commit to attending a very high percentage of training events during their first twelve months

-- achieve set standards of competence in a reasonable time including a St. John Ambulance Statutory First Aid Certificate or acceptable alternative
+- achieve set standards of competence in a reasonable time

 - accept the need for discipline and be willing to carry out tasks when required by the leaders of the team or section